 A historic saison style beer made with calendula and homegrown yarrow flowers yielding a hugely aromatic brew that’s dry and bitter.
 It’s an excellent aperitif and always ready about a month and a half after the first spring yarrow flowers.

 LATE HARVEST 7%

-An ever-changing small batch blend that uses a farmhouse brown ale base with any number of herbs or spices carefully chosen by our brewers to make a wine-like and complex beer unlike any other.
-It’s barrel-aged for roughly one year and every vintage is different.
+An ever changing small batch blend that uses a farmhouse brown ale base with any number of herbs or spices carefully chosen by our brewers to make a complex beer unlike any other.
+It’s barrel aged for roughly one year and every vintage is different.
 Cellar for two to four years, depending on vintage.

 FATALI FOUR 4.5%

 A blend of barrel aged Four that has fresh homegrown fatali chiles added for a couple months before bottling.
 It also incorporates light use of brettanomyces yeasts providing a contrasting earthy backdrop for the bright chile flavors.
 Cellar for up to three years.